rudolfsberzins/Various_code_examples/README.md

 SB_RNA_...py is code developed to calculate the Nussinov algorithm of wild type and mutant sequences which then are compared Pearson's correlation coefficient.

+Example of R serves as an example of my ability to code in R. The exercises are from the course called Statistics for Bioinformatics and eScience.